 What to Pack for a day at Killen Falls

-There are no facilities at Killen Waterfalls, but you will be able to find cafes and restrooms in Newrybar which is on the way to Killen Falls.
+There are no facilities at Killen falls, but you will be able to find cafes and restrooms in Newrybar which is on the way to Killen Falls.

-I suggest stopping in at Newrybar on your way back from the falls and trying Food Story or Harvest Newrybar, both serving amazing organic food.
+I suggest stopping in at Newrybar on your way back from the falls for lunch.
+Food Story or Harvest Newrybar both serve amazing organic food.

 - Keep an eye out for snakes at Killen Falls, the area has a lot of them!